billba/PowerApps-AI-Components/README.md

 <img src="./TextClassification.png" height="150" alt="Text Classification"/>

-Now let's try this component with image classification.
+Now let's try this component with *image classification*.
 AI Builder doesn't currently provide a prebuilt image classification model, so you'll have to build your own using [Lobe](https://lobe.ai) or hope someone in your organization has already built one that you can use.
 My family has one dog and nine ducks and so I created a model called `Dog vs Duck`.

-Add your model as shown in step 2 above, and then add an `Image` control called `ClassImage1`.
+Add your model as shown in [step 3 above](#getting-started), and then add an `Image` control called `ClassImage1`.
 Set its `Image` property to an image file that is relevant to your model.
 I used a picture of our dog Grover.

 Now add a second `Confidence Pill` component (be a little fancy like Lobe and position it over the bottom left of your image).
 Set its `Class` property to `First('Dog vs Duck'.Predict(ClassImage1.Image).Labels)`, using your model name instead.
 Et voila!